amarukot/project-2/README.md

 Able to `console.log(drinks.drinks)` but not able to map it out even after using `Object.values(drinks.drinks)` (also made sure what the data type was by doing `typeof`)

-Consulted with Carlos and we did not figure out why it was so.

 Doing the following fixed it, (but not explain)

 ```jsx